 While these are all solid audiences to use, Facebook has an opportunity to provide more granularity here.
 I’ve previously written about how Facebook could very easily allow advertisers the ability to target people based on more granular interactions with Facebook content.

-Instagram Account Custom Audiences work much in the same way as Facebook page custom audiences allow you to create an audience of people who interacted with your page to be used in ad targeting., but with your Instagram business account (it needs to be connected to your Business Manager).
+Instagram Account Custom Audiences work much in the same way as Facebook page custom audiences allow you to create an audience of people who interacted with your page to be used in ad targeting.
+More, but with your Instagram business account (it needs to be connected to your Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More).

 You can create audiences of people based on the following levels of engagement with your Instagram business account: